Marketing Combs to Monks in a Startling Way

 A company used a competition involving selling combs to monks to choose their director of marketing.
 (Image: suc via Pixabay)

-A large company was looking to expand, so they decided to hire a director of marketing.
+A large company was looking to expand, so they hired a marketing director.
 Many people responded to the job posting.
-The hiring manager thought that instead of selecting one of the candidates by holding interviews, he would hold a competition.
+The hiring manager thought he would hold a competition instead of selecting one of the candidates by holding interviews.
 He decided the marketing task for the applicants would be to sell as many combs as possible to monks.

 On the tenth day, the three applicants returned.
 The hiring manager asked the first applicant Yee: “How many combs did you sell?”
 Yee replied: ”One.”
-When asked how he sold it, Yee described that when he tried to sell the combs, he was scolded and expelled from the temples by the monks.
+When asked how he sold it, Yee described that when he tried to sell the combs, the monks scolded and expelled him from the temples.
 Then he walked down a hill and saw a young monk lying in the sun forcefully scratching his head.
 He handed the monk the comb, and he was quite satisfied after using it as a head-scratcher, so he bought one.

 A young monk in orange robe with his back to the camera stands by a railing looking out over a lake.